paulfurber/sdlsumo/README.md

 Luajit 2.0.x
 SDL-1.2.15

-Optional even though this is the whole bloody point of SDLSumo:
+Optional (even though this is the whole point of SDLSumo - to be able to use all the SDL libraries you want from Luajit):

 SDL_ttf-2.0.x
 SDL_mixer-1.2.15
-SDL_Image-1.2.12
+SDL_image-1.2.12

 ##Usage